AtomGraph/nginx/README.md

 # nginx
-nginx Docker image with `ping` installed
+Unprivileged nginx Docker image that can generate a self-signed server certificate.

 # Usage